brucemack/kc1fsz-rc1/README.md

 Capabilities
 ============

-This is development in process.
+The development is in process.
 The prototype is undergoing bench testing at the moment.
 We plan to install it at our repeater site within the next month.